 All of these experiences culminated in Sword & Plough's creation during Emily's senior year at college.
 After listening to a speech given by Jacqueline Novogratz (the founder and CEO of Acumen) during Middlebury’s first social entrepreneurship symposium, a light bulb clicked – Wouldn’t it be neat to repurpose wasted military surplus into fashionable bags?
 By incorporating veterans into every stage of the business (as designers, managers, sewers, quality control experts and even models), the company could empower veteran employment.
 And through its branding and outreach, Sword & Plough could help bridge the civil-military divide.
 The bags could be used as conversation pieces and the company could become a platform to bring public awareness to veteran issues.

-We empower veteran employment by working with companies and non-profit organizations that employ veterans as sewers and manufacturers, and we ask our partners to scale with us by hiring veterans to meet the growing demand for S&P products.
+We empower veteran employment by working with companies and non-profit organizations that employ veterans, and we ask our partners to scale with us by hiring veterans to meet the growing demand for S&P products.